How do languages influence each other? Studying cross-lingual data sharing during LM fine-tuning: Cross-language influence

 \section{Cross-language influence}

-We now study to what extent each of our languages will rely on fine-tuning data coming from languages other than its own at test time.
-In Figure \ref{fig:cross-lingual-task}, we show, per test language, the percentage of training samples that contributed to the top \topk most positively and negatively influential samples based on their source language.
+We now study how much each test language relies on fine-tuning data from other languages at test time for parallel and non-parallel datasets.
+Figure \ref{fig:cross-lingual-task} shows, for all datasets, the percentage of training samples that contributed to the top \topk{} most positively and negatively influential samples based on their source language.